Skip to main content Skip to footer

 Skilled Worker CoS - £239

-Once the Certificate of Sponsorship has been issued by the Sponsorship Licence holder, a skilled worker must then apply for a visa to enter the UK, or if already in the UK in a qualifying category, apply to the Home Office to change the basis of their stay in the UK.
+Once the CoS has been issued by the Sponsorship Licence holder, a skilled worker must then apply for a visa to enter the UK, or if already in the UK in a qualifying category, apply to the Home Office to change the basis of their stay in the UK.

 Optional Super-priority Visa and Priority Visa services are available for most skilled worker immigration applications.